Wildfires are raging! Donate to our Emergency Appeal now

 You are here:

-Right now, Australia is being ravaged by one of the most devastating bushfire seasons the country has ever seen.
+Australia has been ravaged by the most devastating bushfire season the country has ever seen.

 Koalas could be extinct in the wild in eastern Australia in as little as 30 years due mainly to ongoing excessive tree-clearing for agricultural and urban development and climate heating triggered bushfires that destroy koala habitat, that potentially accelerate the extinction timeline.

 But all hope is not lost.
-Help is urgently needed for the national emergency fund to help raise $30 million to deliver:
+Help is urgently needed to support our bushfire recovery work, to deliver:

-• Habitat restoration - including restoring native forests and damaged wildlife habitat, stopping deforestation, cultivating habitat connectivity, core habitat and Indigenous and rural fire management.
+• Habitat restoration - including restoring native forests and damaged wildlife habitat, stopping deforestation, cultivating greater wildlife habitat corridor connections, rehabilitating critical endangered habitat areas and supporting best practice Indigenous and rural fire management.

-• Future proofing Australia - including driving innovative solutions to help mitigate climate change, driving climate event preparedness, species adaptation and long-term wildlife and nature conservation efforts towards securing Australia’s natural resources for people and nature.
+• Future fire-proofing Australia - including working to develop and promote innovative new approaches and proven solutions to help mitigate global heating, climate change, better climate event preparedness, species adaptation and long-term wildlife and nature conservation efforts that help secure Australia's precious natural resources for people and nature.

 Please check your email for confirmation.
 If you don’t receive an email, please note that due to the high volume of donations we’ve received, it may take longer than normal for us to process your payment receipt.